The Infernal Machine (2022 film): Production

 Filming took place over five weeks in Algarve, Portugal, in Portugal’s Moviebox Studios, and on locations in and around the town of Loulé.
 Paramount Pictures acquired worldwide rights to The Infernal Machine in October 2021.
 The film was financed by executive producer Jack Christian's financing firm, Filmology Finance.

 Reception

 Critical response

 On Rotten Tomatoes, 46% of 13 critics gave the film a positive review, with an average rating of 5.5/10.

-Ewan Gleadow of Cult Following wrote positively of the film, praising Guy Pearce for having "finally found comfort and quality in a performance that should hopefully buffer his star that little bit more."